theeejo/Receipe-App/README.md

 # Recipe-App
-Receipe App in the browser using VanillaJS to generate meals from a public API.
+Recipe App in the browser using VanillaJS to generate meals from a public API.

 ### Functionalities